robocomp/gazebo-bridge/src/EntitiesControlPlugin/README.md

 # Entities Control Plugin

-This example contains the bare minimum that's necessary to create a Gazebo system plugin.

 ## Build

-From the root of the `gz-sim` repository, do the following to build the example:
+Do the following to build the example:

 ~~~
 cd <gazebo-bridge folder>/EntitiesControlPlugin